hutchisonlab/hutchisonlab.github.io/_pages/people.md

     title: "Brianna Greenstein"
     excerpt: "*Organic Solar Cell Explorer (2020-)*<br>
     **Brianna utilizes computational methods and data science to optimize organic solar cells.** Brianna grew up in New York and received her B.S. in Chemistry from SUNY Binghamton University, where she did research on metal alloy nanoparticles as catalysts for CO<sub>2</sub> reduction.
 Here at Pitt, she was lured away from nanoparticle research during the COVID-19 lockdown.
 During her free time she enjoys painting and drawing."
+  - image_path: /images/people/brett.jpg
+    alt: "Brett Ondich"
+    title: "Brett Ondich"
+    excerpt: "*Our Guy In The Sky (2021-)*<br>
+    **Brett is...** Brett received his B.S. in Chemistry from Pitt and commissioned as an officer in the Air Force in 2018.
+After spending three years in Florida working as a CBRNE Engineering Analyst, Brett is excited to return to Pitt through the Air Force’s Advanced Academic Degree program.
+During his free time, Brett enjoys attending as many Pitt sporting events as possible and reading."
+---
 ---

 {% include feature_row id="hutchison" type="left" %}